remix-run/react-router/packages/react-router-dom/docs/guides/server-rendering.md

 });

 Promise.all(promises).then(data => {
-  // do something w/ the data so the client
+  // do something with the data so the client
   // can access it then render the app
 });
 ```

 And finally, the client will need to pick up the data.
-Again, we aren't in the business of prescribing a data loading pattern for your app, but these are the touch points you'll need to implement.
+Again, we aren't in the business of prescribing a data loading pattern for your app, but these are the touchpoints you'll need to implement.

 You might be interested in our [React Router Config][rrc] package to assist with data loading and server rendering with static route configs.